Skip to main content

 Achievements

-Achievements allow you to check if a customer has reached a defined target within a specified period of time.
+Achievements allow you to check if a customer has reached a defined target.

 Use campaigns to then reward your customers for completing an achievement.
 This can help boost customer engagement, improve loyalty to your brand, and increase sales.